Sun 17 March, 2019Near: Bridgwater Level of event: National

 The trig point at Wills Neck (the highest point on the Quantocks) is marked as a boulder on the map and the cairn symbol represents a clearly visible pile of stones – these are generally between 0.4 and 0.6 m high.
 In some cases the control flag may be visible before the feature.

-Enquiries, download, toilets, catering and space for club tents are all in the parking field.
-The start and finish are close together but 500m away.
+Enquiries, download, toilets and space for club tents are all in the parking field.

 There will be a first aid station at the finish.